WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 Avoid using in cross-references.
 Whenever possible, use a link for cross-references, so that readers can find the relevant information.

 Use *later* to refer to future versions of a product or software.
-Don't use *lower, higher, newer*, and *older* in context of versions.
+Don't use *lower, older, higher*, and *newer* in context of versions.

 **Examples**
 [warning] **Not recommended:** To use Block patterns, you must have Gutenberg 7.7 or higher. [/warning]